If you’re looking to support one of the UK’s mental health charities, this guide can help. Image: Unsplash

 These can be contacted by calling 0300 123 3393 or emailing email@example.com for its InfoLine and 0300 466 6463 for its Legal Line.

 Mind also has around 125 local, affiliated Mind associations, offering specialised support for communities, which can be found here.

 You can donate directly to support Mind through this link.
 Mind also runs charity shops across the country – you can support them by donating or shopping.

 Take a print or digital subscription to The Big Issue and provide a critical lifeline to our work.

 On November 2 1953, a vicar named Chad Varah answered a phone call from somebody thinking of suicide.
 Nearly 70 years on, over 20,000 Samaritans volunteers help operate its 24-hour helpline, taking calls from those needing help.

-Alongside its hotline, Samaritans produces research on how at-risk groups can be supported, and provides media guidelines, ensuring coverage of suicide avoids making the problem worse.
+Samaritans also produces research on how at-risk groups can be supported, and provides media guidelines for journalists, ensuring coverage of suicide avoids making the problem worse.